Family Law

 1. Adultery (TCC Art.
 161)

-• Definition: Adultery is the voluntary sexual intercourse of a married person with someone other than their spouse during the subsistence of the marriage.
+Adultery is defined as the voluntary sexual intercourse of a married person with someone other than their spouse during the subsistence of the marriage.

-• Absolute Ground: Adultery is an absolute ground for divorce.
-Once the act is proven, the court must grant the divorce without investigating whether the marriage has become intolerable.
+This is an absolute ground.
+Once the act is proven, the court must grant the divorce — there is no need to show that the marriage has broken down beyond repair.

-• Statute of Limitations: The right to file a lawsuit expires 6 months after discovery and 5 years after the act.
+• The right to file lapses 6 months after the aggrieved spouse discovers the adultery.

 2. Attempt on Life, Severe Physical Abuse, or Humiliating Treatment (TCC Art.
 162)